mebeim/aoc/2020/README.md

 ### Part 1

 First grid of ASCII characters of the year!
 I was just waiting for that.
 Today's puzzle input consists of a rectangular grid of characters.
-Each character can be either be a dot (`.`) meaning "open square" or a hash (`#`) representing a tree.
+Each character can either be a dot (`.`) meaning "open square" or a hash (`#`) representing a tree.
-The grid we are given is quite tall but very thin (i.e. `height >> width`).
+The grid we are given is quite tall, but very thin (i.e. `height >> width`).
 However, we are told that the rows of the real grid are actually periodic and they extend indefinitely to the right.